Rabin Shrestha

-Rabin Shrestha (रबिन श्रेष्ठ; born 17 May 1991) is a footballer from Nepal.
+Rabin Shrestha (रबिन श्रेष्ठ; born 17 May 1991) is a former professional footballer from Nepal.
 He made his first appearance for the Nepal national football team in 2008.

 Club career

 Rabin Shrestha is a Nepalese defender who was born in Jaleswor.
 After graduating from ANFA Academy he joined the Sankata Boys Sports Club but a year later he signed for the Nepal Police Club in 2008.

 In April 2014 Shrestha was heavenly linked with a move to the Manang Marshyangdi Club, although former player and coach Hari Khadka dismissed it as just a rumor.

 International career

 Shresta played in the 2011 SAFF Championship and 2013 SAFF Championship for Nepal.
 In the latter tournament he received the best player award.